 updated July 19, 2017

-We’ve reached a point in our national discourse when it has become clear that even small business owners may need to establish clear anti-hate policies for employees, customers and visitors.
+We’ve reached a point in our national discourse when it has become clear that even small organizations and business owners may need to establish clear anti-hate policies for employees, customers and visitors.

 While there are no standardized procedures for this process, this blog post suggests a few points to get started.